fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Cdn/v1.0.6/Publish-AzureRmCdnEndpointContent.md

 ```

 ## DESCRIPTION
-The **Publish-AzureRmCdnEndpointContent** cmdlet loads content from an origin server for the azure_2 Content Delivery Network (CDN) endpoint.
+The **Publish-AzureRmCdnEndpointContent** cmdlet loads content from an origin server for the Azure Content Delivery Network (CDN) endpoint.

 ## EXAMPLES